vesy53/homework/README.md

 # homework
 This project will contain...
-Repo made for exercises.
+Repository made for exercises.
-Hello, again!!!
+Edited again in master branch..